Angelshark: Habitat

-Behaviour
+Behavior

 Although this shark is a bottom-dweller and appears harmless, it can inflict painful lacerations if provoked, due to its powerful jaws and sharp teeth.
 It may bite if a diver approaches the head or grabs the tail.

 Angelsharks have a unique way of breathing compared to most other benthic fish.
 They do not pump out water from the oropharyngeal cavity like other fish.
 Instead they use gill flaps located under their body to pump out water during respiration.
 Doing so also allows them to be more discreet and prevent detection.

 Commercial value

 Prior to the late 1980s, the Pacific angel shark was considered a "munk fish".
 It was a byproduct of commercial gillnetting, with no commercial appeal and was used only for crab bait.
 In 1977, Michael Wagner, a fish processor in Santa Barbara, California, US, in cooperation with local commercial fishermen, developed the market for angel sharks.
 The annual take of angel shark in 1977 was an estimated 147 kg.
 By 1985, the annual take of angel shark on the central California coast had increased to more than 454 tonnes or an estimated 90,000 sharks.
 The population declined dramatically and is now regulated.
 Angel sharks live very close to shore, resulting in high bycatch rates.
 In 1991, the use of gillnets in nearshore state waters of California was forbidden, and fishing was restricted in a larger portion of the Pacific angel shark's range.

 In April 2008, the UK government afforded the angel shark full protection under the Wildlife and Countryside Act.

+Conservation

-Once considered abundant in the Atlantic Ocean, the angel shark (Squatina squatina) was classified as "critically endangered" in 2010.
+Once considered abundant in the Atlantic Ocean, the angel shark (Squatina squatina) was classified as "Critically Endangered" in 2010, and recent studies from the IUCN in 2019 reaffirm their CR status.
+Angel sharks are highly sensitive to bottom trawling and are often caught in gillnets, due to their shallow habitat range.

+Angel sharks found in the Mediterranean Sea, S. aculeata, S. oculata, and S. squatina, are at a high risk of extinction, with geographic studies projecting severe population declines for the three species.
+The Angel Shark Conservation Network, a network established by the IUCN and Shark Trust, is working with authorities from Greece and Turkey to establish conservation strategies to protect angel shark populations in the region.

+Evolution

+The earliest members of the Squatiniformes are known from the Late Jurassic (from around 160 million years ago) of Europe, assigned to the genus Pseudorhina.
+Preserved full body specimens of Pseudorhina are very similar to those of living Squatina species.
+The earliest records that can be assigned with confidence to the modern genus are known from the Early Cretaceous (Aptian) of England.

 Species

+Extant species

 Currently, the 26 recognized species in this genus are: